Module Development Timeline

 - All student assessment data is submitted and recorded in the author's course status page

-- a summary of the GLE pre/post questions, two common essay questions and attitudinal data for your module situated in the results to date for the project as a whole.
+- a summary of the GLE pre/post questions, two common essay questions (if used) and attitudinal data for your module situated in the results to date for the project as a whole.

 Phase 3: Post-Pilot Materials Revision and Review